How to Name a Business: A Creative Guide

 Social media platforms: Search social media to make sure that the name is available.
 Your Instagram handle, Facebook Business Page, and the other social media branding aspects can be just as important to your business as your domain name.

-Your local business registration service: Lastly, check that someone else didn’t already register a business name similar to yours.
-If you live in the U.S., you can check with Uspto.gov.
+Your local business registration service: Check that someone else didn’t already register a business name similar to yours.
+If you live in the U.S., you can check with uspto.gov.
 If you are located elsewhere, go to the host country’s government website and familiarize yourself with their business registration process.

 Let the idea marinate overnight or even for a few weeks.
 Can you see the name splashed across a billboard or in the news?
 This will allow you to truly see if it fits.
 You can always operate as a DBA (doing business as) before making it official.
 However, changing your official business name later on—in legal documents and branding assets—might be more complex than doing it right now, especially if you’ve built brand recognition.